jordancheyenneamos/Emotional-Forests-Model/CONTRIBUTING.md

+# Contributing to the Emotional Forests Model

-Thank you for your interest in contributing to the Emotional Forests Model!
+Thank you for your interest in contributing!
 This is an open-source conceptual framework, and we welcome contributions that help refine, validate, and expand upon the core idea.

-How You Can Contribute
+## How to Contribute

-As this is a conceptual project, contributions are primarily in the form of ideas, analysis, and discussion.
-We welcome contributions in the following areas:

-Suggesting New Features: Propose new data points (Branches or Weather/Soil) that could be added to the model.

-Refining the Framework: Offer suggestions to improve the theoretical model, the validation plan, or the mitigation strategies.
+The best way to contribute is by opening an "Issue" on this GitHub repository.
+1. Go to the "Issues" tab.
+2. Click "New Issue."
+3. Provide a clear title and a detailed description of your idea, suggestion, or question.

+All contributions are governed by our Code of Conduct.
+We look forward to your ideas!.

 Identifying Potential Datasets: If you are aware of publicly available clinical trial datasets that would be suitable for a retrospective validation study, please share them.